 “Conversions start from around £25k for a small car like the classic Fiat 500 which has a small motor and a small battery pack.
 Older classic cars, pre-1980, are also more simple to convert as they have fewer electrical systems and do not have an electronic control unit.
 There are also fewer issues with impact zones that newer cars have.

-People may be tempted to look for cheaper options or DIY projects, which can be an issue for safety reasons and we would always advise to look for a professional, qualified and experienced workshop to convert your car, this will also help with insuring the EV following conversion.”
+People may be tempted to look for cheaper options or DIY projects, which can be an issue for safety reasons and we would always advise to look for a professional, qualified and experienced workshop to convert your car, this will also help with electric car insurance following conversion.”

 Some electric vehicle conversion workshops charge based on the weight and mileage of the car, quoting £8,576 - £12,864 for fitting a car below 750kgs with a battery that lasts up to 62 miles (100km).
 We have created a pricing table below.